Shaumik-Ashraf/BART-MIMIC-CXR/README.md

 # BART-MIMIC-CXR

-We use BART word embedder to do the abstractive summarization NLP task on radiology reports from MIMIC-CXR v2.0.0.
+Use BART word embedder to do the abstractive summarization NLP task on radiology reports from MIMIC-CXR v2.0.0.

 ## Use:
  - clone this repository